Sweeney Todd: The Demon Barber of Fleet Street: 2018–present

 Valtru produced the first Mexican production of Sweeney Todd.
 Opened on July 7, 2018, at the Foro Cultural Coyoacanense's starring Lupita Sandoval and Beto Torres.
 In June 2019, a limited run of the production was presented by Life Like Company at Her Majesty's Theatre, Melbourne and Darling Harbour Theatre, ICC Sydney.
-It starred Anthony Warlow as Sweeney Todd, Gina Riley as Mrs. Lovett, Debra Byrne as the Beggar Woman and Michael Falzon as Pirelli.

-Produced by Atlantis Theatrical Entertainment Group and directed by Bobby Garcia with musical direction by Gerard Salonga, it starred Jett Pangan as Sweeney Todd, Lea Salonga as Mrs. Lovett, with Gerald Santos as Anthony and Nyoy Volante as Pirelli.
-The production debuted in October 2019 at The Theater at Solaire.
+It starred Anthony Warlow as Todd, Gina Riley as Mrs. Lovett, Debra Byrne as the Beggar Woman and Michael Falzon as Pirelli.
+Produced by Atlantis Theatrical Entertainment Group and directed by Bobby Garcia with musical direction by Gerard Salonga, Sweeney starred Jett Pangan as Todd, Lea Salonga as Mrs. Lovett, with Gerald Santos as Anthony and Nyoy Volante as Pirelli.
+The production debuted in October 2019 at The Theater at Solaire Resort & Casino in the Philippines.

-A production at the Birmingham Rep is scheduled to play from 4 July to 9 August 2026, directed by Rep artistic director Joe Murphy.
+Jason Alexander directed a staging from January to February 2026 at La Mirada Theatre near Los Angeles, California.
+Will Swenson and Lesli Margherita starred as Todd and Lovett.
+A revival at the Birmingham Repertory Theatre, UK opened on 4 July running until 15 August 2026, directed by Joe Murphy, starring Ramin Karimloo as Todd, Meow Meow as Mrs. Lovett and David Bedella as Judge Turpin.